expo/fyi/resolving-dependency-issues.md

 npx expo install --fix
 ```

-When running `expo install --fix`, the CLI will automatically attempt to realign your `dependencies` with the expected versions of your current Expo SDK version.
+When running `expo install --fix`, the CLI will automatically attempt to realign your `dependencies` with the expected versions for your current Expo SDK version.
 This is a necessary step when upgrading between major SDK versions and `npx expo-doctor` will also tell you when to run this command.

 ### 2. Deduplicating top-level dependencies